CanastaWiki/Canasta-Documentation/setup.md

 ```

 ### Composer packages
-If a 3rd party extension requires some Composer packages to be installed, just create
+If a 3rd party extension requires some Composer packages to be installed, just
-a `config/composer.local.json` file (if one is not there already) and add to it
+add a line for the extension's `composer.json` file to the
-`merge-plugin` syntax that includes the extension's `composer.json` file, e.g.:
+`config/composer.local.json` file, e.g.:

 ```json
 {